hleinan/golang-url-shortener/README.md

 `go run main.go`

 ## How to use
 When adding a slug with a url, use the root url followed by the slug, like https://example.com/slug, and it will redirect to the url provided with the slug.
-The redirect is a 301 permanent redirect, meaning services will use the target url meta information.
+The redirect is a 307 temporary redirect.